Psoriasis

 4. Inflammatory bowel disease: Patients with psoriasis are at increased risk of Crohn disease and ulcerative colitis.

-5. Malignancy: Patients with psoriasis appear to be at increased risk of developing hematologic (eg, lymphomas), skin, and solid cancers.
+5. Malignancy: Patients with psoriasis appear to be at a slightly increased risk of developing hematologic (eg, lymphomas), skin, and solid cancers.

 DiagnosisTop